StingraySA/WeatherXM_HA/README.md

 In Home Assistant, create a new serial sensor in the `configuration.yaml` file.
 If you have a separate `sensors.yaml` file, do it there.

 Next, find out which port your WeatherXM is plugged into.
 Go to **Settings -> System -> Hardware -> All Hardware** and look for USB.
 There should be an entry with `usb-Espressif_USB_JTAG...` in the description.
 Click on the arrow to the right and copy the device path.
 It should be something like `/dev/ttyACM0`.
-On the RPi 4 it should default to `/dev/ttyUSB0`

 Next, add the sensor to the `.yaml` file as shown below.
 If you don't have a `sensors.yaml` file, do this in the `configuration.yaml` file under the `sensors` section.